AlexBischof/kumuluzee-maven-plugin/README.md

 # kumuluzee-maven-plugin

-This repository provides a maven-plugin for [KumuluzEE](https://ee.kumuluz.com) to combine the following packaging tasks:
+This repository provides a maven-plugin for [KumuluzEE](https://ee.kumuluz.com) with the following to goals:

+### Goal: copy-dependencies

-1. Explicit usage of **maven-dependency-plugin** to copy all dependencies into default output directory which is *target/dependency*.
+Explicit usage of **maven-dependency-plugin** to copy all dependencies into default output directory which is *target/dependency*.
 Looking at the following snippet

 ``` xml